 Once you’ve grappled with the Martingale, the next strategy for you to deal with is the Uber Martingale, actually more commonly known as the Grand Martingale.
 This strategy works in much the same way as the regular Martingale, except that with the Grand Martingale you double your bet and you add one of your original bet.
 So, after the first loss of $5 you double it to $10, but you also add one, i.e. another $5, so your second bet is $15.
 If that one doesn’t come in for you, you double the $15 and add one, i.e. $5 to make your third bet $35, and so on.
 This increases your profit margin when you do win.

 What’s My Roulette Strategy?

 The truth is that I have seen people win big with these strategies; they’re highly logical and do work.
-However, I’ve also seen people loose big on them because they didn’t plan properly; a table with a low limit can cause problems when playing the Martingale strategies because it increases the chance of reaching the limit before you win.
+However, I’ve also seen people lose big on them because they didn’t plan properly.
+A table with a low limit can cause problems when playing the Martingale strategies because it increases the chance of reaching the limit before you win.
 So, if you’re going to play this strategy, play at a high limit table, and always start your bets low.

 This isn’t the only roulette strategy used, but it is the most common.
 Personally, I find all strategies to be a little dull, except for mine that is: favorite numbers, birthdays, and following the gut.
 Frankly, you can’t beat it.